ChewMC/TransmuteIt/README.md

 1) You need to transmute an item to be able to transmute it.

+## Discrepancies from ProjectE

+* EMC calculations aren't smart.
+You can't just set the EMC value for gold ingot and expect it to auto-calculate gold blocks being ingot times 9.
+I'm sure it's possible, but I really don't wanna spend the time.
+* It's just the transmuting, as long as you have the perms, you can transmute.
+* As of now, there's no "Tome of Knowledge" to unlock all the discoveries, maybe I'll add a perm for that.

 ## Planned

 I have a lot planned that are probably way over my head in ability to actually do them.
 [This Trello Board](https://trello.com/b/SZVMEvD7/transmuteit) will hopefully help me with it.